 • So the church offers them a place of refuge.
 What do you hope to achieve in the future and are you seeing any changes?

 Yes – for example this – (pointing to the homework of a young boy studying in the parish).

 I think that, of course, I can’t teach them everything.
 Many times (it’s about) the lack of this being with the ‘other.’
 The mother has to go to work and there is no father.
-Simply when the boy comes back home after school there is no mum to do homework with the boy.
+Simply when the boys go back home after school there is no mum to do homework with them.
 So they don’t do their homework.

 • Describe your typical day